-The Research Council for Culture and Society grants funding to research within its remit.
-The Research Council represents many scientific disciplines, and research within its remit is carried out at all universities in Finland.
-In both the humanities and social sciences, funding granted by the Academy of Finland accounts for a considerable part of the universities’ external research funding.
+The Scientific Council for Social Sciences and Humanities grants funding to research within its remit.
+The Scientific Council represents many scientific disciplines, and research within its remit is carried out at all universities in Finland.
+In both the humanities and social sciences, funding granted by the Research Council of Finland accounts for a considerable part of the universities’ external research funding.

-The task of the Research Council for Culture and Society is to support high-quality scientific research in the fields it represents.
-The Research Council’s aim is to strengthen social sciences and humanities research and to take account of their specific features.
+The task of the Scientific Council for Social Sciences and Humanities is to support high-quality scientific research in the fields it represents.
+The Scientific Council’s aim is to strengthen social sciences and humanities research and to take account of their specific features.

-The research fields of the Research Council for Culture and Society are as follows:
+The research fields of the Scientific Council for Social Sciences and Humanities are as follows:

 - history and archaeology

 - art research